sgluebbert/CISS465NetworkGame/updater/README.md

     $ /home/student/Desktop/SpaceGame/updater.sh

 Or go through the following sequence of clicks from student's Desktop:
-`SpaceGame > updater.sh
+`SpaceGame > updater.sh`

 ## Developer Side instructions
-Please don't move the directory containing this document (and it's contents) from it's current location.
+Please don't move the directory containing this document (and its contents) from it's current location.
 Please don't remove the lines updating the TimeStamp in the makefile for the client.